ramiel/streamfp/README.md

 ## flat

+`flat()`

-Given a chunk that is an array, it produce a chunk for each element of the array
+Given a chunk that is an array, it produces a chunk for each element of the array

 ```js
 const { compose, fromValues, flat } = require('streamfp');